protofire/solhint/docs/rules/naming/imports-order.md

 ```

 ### Notes
-- Order by hierarchy of directories first, e.g. ../../ comes before ../, which comes before ./, which comes before ./foo
+- Order by hierarchy of directories first, e.g. ./../../ comes before ./../, which comes before ./, which comes before ./foo
+- Paths starting with "@" like "@openzeppelin/" and urls ("http" and "https") will go at last
-- Order alphabetically for each file at the same level, e.g. ./bar comes before ./foo
+- Order alphabetically for each path at the same level, e.g. ./contract/Zbar.sol comes before ./interface/Ifoo.sol
-- Rule supports up to 8 folder levels "../../../../../../../../"
 - Rule does NOT support this kind of import "import * as Alias from "./filename.sol"
+- When "--fix",  rule will re-write this notation "../folder/file.sol" or this one "../file.sol" to "./../folder/file.sol" or this one "./../file.sol"

 ## Examples
 This rule does not have examples.